mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 ###Activity: Drawing on Home cultures

-To allow students to bring their own home funds on knowledge into their work we can structure our sessions to help the following:
+To allow students to bring their own home funds on knowledge into their work we can structure our sessions to help the following questions may be a useful check list:

--   Students draw on their knowledge of game conventions to inform the structure of their game coding projects.
+- Are you letting students use their knowledge of game conventions to inform the structure of their game coding projects?
--   Students draw on their interests of diverse media and interests to choice over the narrative, characters and aesthetic of their game design.
+- Can students draw on their interests of diverse media and interests to choice over the narrative, characters and aesthetic of their game design?
- - Students adopt a more playful and collaborative way of working familiar to them from role play experiences.
+- Have you planned ways for students to adopt playful and collaborative way of working?.

-It can be seen then that even if student don't consider video game _playing_ to be their thing, that there are other ways for them to bring their interests into game making.
+If you can follow these guidelines then even if student don't consider video game _playing_ to be of particular interested to them, that there are other ways for them to bring their interests into game making.

 <!-- We previous saw that Waite's review for RSA also highlighted the importance of social and cultural approaches to game making including the roles of gender.
 ADD LINKS HERE -  OR MOVE TO ANOTHER SECTION -->
 ###Game Making as an Authentic Activity

 Another important concept in both project and inclusive approaches to education is to make projects as authentic as possible to increase learner motivation.
-For game making this authenticity or realness applies both to the tangible, shareable nature of resulting game created and to the domain of professional game design.
+For game making this authenticity or realness can be seen in both to the tangible, shareable nature of resulting game created and in clear links to the domain of professional game design.
 When learners are designing with someone else in mind, this guides them to shaping their game design effectively.
-The process of projecting beyond your own experience to an imagined user is a vital design skill that is potentially well developed by making games.
-As game making is a huge well known industry, learners understand that the resulting knowledge and skills is not inert but authentic thus and can be applied outside of the classroom.
+The process of projecting beyond your own experience to an imagined user is a vital design skill that can be developed when making games.
+As game making is a large and well-known industry, learners understand that the resulting knowledge and skills is authentic and can be applied outside of the classroom.

-Young people may not be able to create a technically commercial advanced game but other audiences exist.
+Young people may not be able to create a technically commercial advanced game but other genuine audiences exist.
 For example, so-called Indy Games or Games for Change are made by enthusiasts and often released at low cost or for free on the internet.
-They often appeal to a retro game aesthetic and are thus easier and quicker to make.
-Highlighting this movement can reduce student dissatisfaction at not being able to code something like a 3D racing or shooting game.
+They often appeal to a retro-game aesthetic and are thus easier and quicker to make.
+Highlighting these communities and outlet may reduce student dissatisfaction at not being able to code something like a 3D racing or first-person shooting game.
 As another way to increase authenticity schools sometimes enter online game making competitions or wider creative competitions like the Coolest Project.
 You may be able to add authenticity in a similar way by providing a low pressure competition or another frame for your game making.
 The Buck Institute offer help in increasing authenticity in project-based education based around the following guidance; projects should meet a real need, be relevant to student experience, should be realistic even if using a fictitious scenario and involve processes and tools used by adults. http://tiny.cc/authenticity

 <!-- https://www.pblworks.org/blog/four-ways-think-about-authenticity-through-lens-gold-standard-pbl-videos -->
 <!-- more on authenticity if not covered in previous chapter